Samanta-Ferrero99/Task-Based-Calendar/README.md

 **What's done.**

-- We have finished implementing the log in, log out, and registration functionality using React Google Login.
+- We have finished implementing the log in, log out, and registration functionality using Google authentication and our own account creation.
-    -  With this, we are not storing passwords anywhere, so there is nothing to hash.
+    -  We are salting+hasing passwords for non-Google accounts using bcrypt.
+    -  We are using JWT, authenticated by our /api/auth/verify API endpoint, stored in the client using localStorage (which we plan to change to something else like cookies in order to make it more secure).
+- Pages including the Dashboard (and more soon) are restricted to authenticated users.
+- We have made some changes to some page layouts to increase responsiveness.
+- We have finished implementing functionality so that the navigation bar changes depending on if the user is logged in.
 - On the About Us/Contact Us page, we are now utilizing EmailJS so that users can contact the company.
     - One of our student emails (spferrer@ncsu.edu) is being used as the point of contact for convenience.
     - We have added information about the company Chronicle to the About Us page.
+- We have created UI components such as
+    - a sidebar/drawer to hold options/shortcuts for logged-in users
+    - a calendar
+    - a search bar with autosuggest for looking up tasks by keyword
+    - a login modal
+    - various buttons and cards
+- We have created a React hook for icon/element animations, currently being used for the sidebar open/close button.

 **What's not done.**

-- We have started working on functionality so that the navigation bar changes depending on if the user is logged in.
-    - This functionality can be seen under [kclindse/third-party-login-logout](https://github.ncsu.edu/CSC-WebApps-F21/WEBAPPS-10/tree/kclindse/third-party-login-logout), we just haven't fully completed it yet!
+- We have created static layouts for the Dashboard and Calendar pages, which we will add more design elements and dynamic data to for the next milestone.
-- We are working on a task component that will display data about the specific task the user has input.
+- We are working on a task UI component that will display data about the specific task the user has inputted.
-- We need to finish implementing the backend behind the dashboard and calendar pages.
+- We have made significant progress towards the backend for task creation/linking dependencies/editing/deletion etc. We are working on perfecting the schema and API for these.
-    - Partially reliant on getting the task component complete.
-- We need to implement at least some of the backend behind the settings page.
+- We plan to implement the backend for the settings page, but have been holding off until more of the UI is built out for dashboard/calendar pages so that we can visually show the settings.
-    - Reliant on the calendar page.
+- We need to secure our database credentials (have not done this yet for ease of the teaching staff in viewing our application and for ease of development)

 **List all the pages/components of the web app.
 Provide wireframes for pages not complete.**